jefdewitt/mundana-theme-jekyll/_posts/2021-12-02-just-ship-it.md

 It makes me nervous to write this but sometimes it’s a necessary truth: Write suboptimal code.
 Write duplicated code.
 Hard code strings in template files.
 Forget about edge cases for the time being.
 Iterate on as many ideas as possible.

 Half-rear-ended work is better than no-rear-ended work.
 Don’t let perfect be the enemy of good.
 Or good enough.
-There, I said it: perfectionism be damned
+There, I said it: perfectionism be damned.

 You can brute-force the pants off of a project to create some momentum.
 Later on, come back and iterate on it.
 Clean it up.
 Test it.
 For new devs, just build stuff anyway you know how to.
 You will learn.
 You will get better.